isomerpages/nlb-mobile-guide/spotlight/a-new-normal/2020-05-11-home-based-learning.md

 [^3]: Dodd, H. (2020, April 14).
 I can’t believe I am going to say this, but I would rather be at school. *The New York Times,* retrieved 2020, May 2 from <https://www.nytimes.com/2020/04/14/us/school-at-home-students-coronavirus.html>; Bromley, M. (2020, March 18).
 Coronavirus: Crisis management and school closure – issues to consider. *SecEd*.
 Retrieved 2020, April 30 from <https://www.sec-ed.co.uk/best-practice/coronavirus-covid-19-crisis-management-school-closure-headteachers/>

-[^4]: Quek, G. (2020, April 1).
-Tackling home-based learning. *CNA938, Singapore Today*.
-Retrieved 2020, April 30 from <https://www.nie.edu.sg/about-us/news-events/news/news-detail/tackling-home-based-learning-assoc-prof-gwendoline-quek>

-[^5]: Robert, C. (2020, April 11).
+[^4]: Robert, C. (2020, April 11).
 Commentary: Home-based learning is strange, new ground.
 But we can conquer that too. *ChannelNewsAsia.* Retrieved 2020, April 29 from <https://www.channelnewsasia.com/news/commentary/coronavirus-covid-19-home-based-e-learning-moe-school-teacher-12624202>; Saavedra, J. (2020, March 3).
 Educational challenges and opportunities of the Coronavirus (COVID-19) pandemic.
 Retrieved 2020, April 29 from <https://blogs.worldbank.org/education/educational-challenges-and-opportunities-covid-19-pandemic>;

 <h4>Videos & Podcasts</h4>
 <h5>1.
 Education Now | Socially distant – And more connected than ever</h5>